happylemon1/Calendar/README.md

 # Calendar Optimizer 🗓️✨

-A full-stack web application that automatically finds free time in your Google Calendar and schedules a list of tasks for you.
-Simply provide a list of tasks with their duration and priority, and let this tool intelligently place them in the next available slots, starting with your highest priority items first.
+A web application that automatically finds free time in your Google Calendar, working around fixed events, and schedules a user-provided list of tasks.
+Simply enter a desired quantity of pending tasks with their duration and priority, and this tool places them in the next available slots, starting with your highest priority items first using a greedy algorithm.

 ***